AkoForU/LibraryApp/README.md

     Authentication System:
         Users must log in with a username and password to access the application's functionalities.
         Passwords are secured using SHA-256 encryption.
+        The login and registration system is adapted from the LoginRegister project, which features a design with a blurred background and operates with a local SQL database.

+System Requirements

+    Operating System: Windows 7 or Windows 10.
+    Storage: Approximately 128 MB of available space.
+    Memory: 256 MB of RAM.
+    Processor: Core Duo

 Prerequisites

-    Operating System: Windows 7 or Windows 10.
-    .NET 8 or later
+    .NET Framework: Ensure the appropriate version is installed.
     Development Environment: Visual Studio.

 Installation